djipco/OctoWS2811Controller/README.md

 # OctoWS2811Controller

-This project allows the control of an [OctoWS2811](https://github.com/PaulStoffregen/OctoWS2811)-enabled Teensy 4.1+ board from commands sent over a serial connection.
+This project allows the control of an [OctoWS2811](https://github.com/PaulStoffregen/OctoWS2811)-enabled Teensy 4.1+ board using commands sent over a serial connection.
 The OctoWS2811 is an 8-channel LED controller that makes it easy to control WS2811 LED arrays or strips.

 The control syntax is very simple and is explained below.
 However, you can also use a pre-made implementation and not worry about the syntax at all.
 Current implementations: